 - High traffic areas like entryways, hallways, and foyers.

-- Any type of flooring exposed to harsh conditions like grease and acid.
+- Any type of flooring is exposed to harsh conditions like grease and acid.

 - Kitchen counters and backsplash, bathrooms, etc.

-Keep in mind, porous and unglazed surfaces, such as limestone or quarry tiles need to be sealed before applying epoxy grout, otherwise, it can stain the tile surfaces badly.
-Another major disadvantage that it is much more difficult to shape and slope.
+Keep in mind that porous and unglazed surfaces, such as limestone or quarry tiles need to be sealed before applying epoxy grout; otherwise, it can stain the tile surfaces badly.
+Another major disadvantage is that it is much more difficult to shape and slope.
 If not done correctly, it will look plastic.

 Furan grout is similar to epoxy but composed of polymers of fortified alcohols.
 There is no water used in this type of grout installation.

-The tile surfaces may be smooth, abrasive or non-skid hence it should be sealed with wax coating right after furan grout installation to protect from staining.
+The tile surfaces may be smooth, abrasive, or non-skid hence they should be sealed with wax coating right after furan grout installation to protect them from staining.

 - Brick pavers,